EnoughTea/play-phonebook/README.md

   * Entries are stored in in-memory H2 database.
   * Database schema should be created using migrations and populated with a few random entries when app is started.
   * No sync handlers, everything is async.

+## What I learned ##
+Play is a great framework; scalable and idiomatic, lots of features, documentation is very good, community is large and helpful.

+However, its feature-completeness and robustness comes with a cost: Play looks and feels like ASP.NET of Scala.
+Certain amount of ceremony should be expected, and 'simple' things can become a source of big headache.
+Template syntax errors can be really obscure.
+A big con is the constant breaking changes introduced with every version.
+Any tutorial or example you can find is guaranteed to be deprecated.

+Overall, Play is definitely more idiomatic and type-safe than Scalatra, but for a next project I would rather try Akka HTTP.